terjeio/grblHAL/README.md

 grblHAL has [many extensions](https://github.com/terjeio/grblHAL/wiki) that may cause issues with some senders.
 As a workaround for these a [compile time option](https://github.com/terjeio/grblHAL/wiki/Changes-from-grbl-1.1#workaround) has been added that disables extensions selectively.

-Windows users may try [my sender](https://github.com/terjeio/Grbl-GCode-Sender), binary releases can be found [here](https://github.com/terjeio/Grbl-GCode-Sender/releases).
-It has been written to complement grblHAL and has features such as proper keyboard jogging, automatic reconfiguration of DRO display for up to 6 axes, lathe mode including conversational G-Code generation, 3D rendering, macro support etc. etc.
+Windows users may try [ioSender](https://github.com/terjeio/Grbl-GCode-Sender), binary releases can be found [here](https://github.com/terjeio/Grbl-GCode-Sender/releases).
+It has been written to complement grblHAL and has features such as proper keyboard jogging, advanced probing, automatic reconfiguration of DRO display for up to 6 axes, lathe mode including conversational G-Code generation, 3D rendering, macro support etc. etc.

+---

+Latest build date is 20201020, see the [changelog](changelog.md) for details.

+__NOTE:__ Settings data format has been changed and settings will be reset to default on update.
+Backup and restore.

 ---